Canardoux/flutter_sound/README.md

 - CAF/OPUS
 -  OGG/OPUS

 Recently, Apple added a support for encoding with the standard OPUS codec.
-Unfortunetly, Apple encapsulates its data in its own proprietary envelope : CAF.
+Unfortunatly, Apple encapsulates its data in its own proprietary envelope : CAF.
 This is really stupid, this is Apple.
 If you need to record with regular OGG/OPUS you must add `flutter_ffmpeg` to your dependencies.
 Please, look to the [flutter_ffmpeg plugin README](https://pub.dev/packages/flutter_ffmpeg) for instructions for how to include this plugin into your app

 To encode with OPUS you do the following :